TheRacetrack/plugin-docker-proxy-job-type/README.md

 ## How it works

-Custom docker container might be your Drupal site defined in [Dockerfile](./sample-drupal/Dockerfile) in your fatman directory by simply putting `FROM drupal:9` or anything else.
+Custom docker container might be your Drupal site defined in [Dockerfile](./sample-drupal/Dockerfile) in your job directory by simply putting `FROM drupal:9` or anything else.

-However, Drupal runs on root endpoint (`/` base URL) and it cannot be changed easily, while Fatmen are served at `/pub/fatman/<name>/<version>/` base URL.
+However, Drupal runs on root endpoint (`/` base URL) and it cannot be changed easily, while Jobs are served at `/pub/job/<name>/<version>/` base URL.
-That's why there is needed a proxy container which is a main entrypoint of a Fatman and it receives traffic at `/pub/fatman/<name>/<version>/` and forwards it to your docker container, rewriting URL (trimming the prefix).
+That's why there is needed a proxy container which is a main entrypoint of a Job and it receives traffic at `/pub/job/<name>/<version>/` and forwards it to your docker container, rewriting URL (trimming the prefix).